Qinka/Qinka-Blog/post/haskell/overloadedlabels.md

   fromLabel _ x = from x (Get :: Label l)
 ```

-Then when there is a instance of Has(e.g. `instance Has Int "id" Int`), there will be also a instance of IsLabel(e.g. `instance IsLabel "id" (Int -> Int)`).
+Then when there is an instance of Has(e.g. `instance Has Int "id" Int`), there will be also an instance of IsLabel(e.g. `instance IsLabel "id" (Int -> Int)`).
-However, there will not have an ambiguous.
+However, there will not be ambiguous.

 ```haskell
 instance Has Int "id" Int where